Fusing Blockchain and AI with Metaverse: A Survey: Challenges and Open Issues

 \subsection{Security and Privacy for Metaverse}

-From the perspective of metaverse users, a natural question is how to guarantee their security \& privacy in metaverse?
-For example, a lot of private properties in metaverse, including the digital assets, the identity of virtual items, cryptocurrency spending records, and other private user data, are required to be protected.
-Thus, metaverse-oriented cryptography mechanisms are open to propose for the privacy preservation in metaverse.
+From the perspective of metaverse companies, developers, and metaverse users alike, a natural question is how to guarantee their security \& privacy in metaverse which could mean violation of their privacy, potential identity theft, and other types of fraud \cite{dataPrivacy}.

+For example, a lot of private properties in the metaverse, including the digital assets, the identity of virtual items, cryptocurrency spending records, and other private user data, are required to be protected.
+Thus, metaverse-oriented cryptography mechanisms are open proposals for privacy preservation in the metaverse.